scott lund - abstract artist

 Beauty is everywhere and in everyone.
 We just need to look for it.
 As we discover this hidden beauty, love will increase between us all.” – Scott Lund

-Scott Lund is a Norwegian-American and contemporary abstract artist and fine art photographer.
+Scott Lund is a Norwegian-American contemporary abstract artist and fine art photographer.
 Numerous pieces of his art have received special recognition in juried international art competitions with jurors citing his artwork as being "exceptional" and "outstanding."
+His artwork has been displayed in solo and group art exhibitions.
 He is based in the Southwestern United States.

 Scott feels artistic kinship with pioneering experimental abstract photographers like Paul Strand and Aaron Siskind, who discovered “the drama of objects.”
 His art often shares a spiritual or visual connection with the work of various abstract expressionist painters like Jackson Pollock, Mark Rothko, and Willem de Kooning.
 Scott admires the combination of art and social activism being practiced by contemporaries like Benjamin Von Wong and Trey Ratcliff.